urbit/urbit.org/content/faq.md

 ### Can I see the proposals of others that have been accepted? {% #grants-13 %}

 Yes.
-Check out our [proposals page.](https://grants.urbit.org/proposals)
+Check out our [grants page](https://urbit.org/grants) where you can see active and completed proposals, as well as bounties and apprenticeships.

 ### How do I safely store my stars? {% #grants-14 %}